 Feast day has arrived—it’s Thanksgiving!
 Before you gobble, gobble up three slices of pie, be sure to get your turkey from a local farmer’s market.
 You’ll lesson your carbon footprint and support a more sustainable source (than the grocery store).

 Opt for organic foods to help cut pollution and CO2 emissions required for food transportation.
 You’ll also cut out harmful pesticide residue.

 Don’t forget to minimize waste by using your compost pile, sending leftovers home with guests (but don’t reach for Styrofoam or plastic wrap; reusable or glass containers are better for the environment) and donating unused canned and dried foods to local food banks.
 You’ll help cut down on methane gas emissions in landfills.

 For more ways to avoid food waste in your home on Turkey Day and any other day of the year, read the blog Stop Food Waste in Your Home.

 5. Leave an eco-legacy

-During the season of thanks, take action (link to 51 ways blog, aka little decisions) to show the planet you care.
+During the season of thanks, take action to show the planet you care.
 You’ll be an eco-example to those around you—like your kiddos, our future generation—about doing your part to protect the planet.